algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_indexer.AccountResult.md

 • **amount-without-pending-rewards**: `number`

-specifies the amount of MicroAlgos in the account, without the pending rewards.
+specifies the amount of µAlgo in the account, without the pending rewards.

 #### Defined in